aws-samples/amazon-q-slack-gateway/README.md

 Now you can create your app in Slack!

-1. Create a Slack app: https://api.slack.com/apps from the generated manifest - copy / paste from `SlackAppManifest` stack output.
+1. Create a Slack app: https://api.slack.com/apps from the generated manifest - copy / paste from the stack output: `SlackAppManifest`.
 2. Go to `App Home`, scroll down to the section `Show Tabs` and enable `Message Tab` then check the box `Allow users to send Slash commands and messages from the messages tab` - This is a required step to enable your user to send messages to your app

 #### 2.3 Add your app in your workspace